WIZARD221/Crawler_assignment/README.md

 yarn https://en.wikipedia.org/wiki/Pug 3

-The content of each page is save at ./Pages
+The content of each page is saved in ./Pages

-The final output is saved at ./output.tsv
+The final output is saved in ./output.tsv